 A nourishing, seasonal veggie bowl with a creamy dairy-free, oil-free dressing.

 Nourish your body, mind, and visual senses with this harvest vegetable bowl.
 It’s a hearty, nutritious, and delicious meal inspired by seasonal fall vegetables.
-I paired it with a creamy, dairy-free, anti-inflammatory dressing made from hemp hearts, ginger and turmeric.
+I paired it with a creamy, dairy-free, anti-inflammatory dressing made from hemp seeds, ginger and turmeric.
 This oil-free dressing is so delicious I have been drizzling it on everything from salads to grains, and even using it as a dip for veggies.
+The recipe for this dressing can be found in my vegan recipe eBook.

-Curious about hemp hearts?
-My family has been consuming hemp hearts (also known as hemp seeds) for years, so I was ecstatic when Manitoba Harvest sent me a bag to try.
-The nutritional benefits of hemp hearts are incredible.
-Not only are they high in protein, but they contain all the essential amino acids which makes hemp hearts a complete protein source.
-They are also great sources of fiber, iron, magnesium, calcium, zinc and vitamin E. Hemp hearts are easily digestible and contain a well-balanced ratio of omegas 3, 6, and 9 which is important for our immune systems and maintaining heart health.
+Curious about hemp seeds?
+My family has been consuming hemp seeds for years.
+The nutritional benefits of hemp seeds are incredible.
+Not only are they high in protein, but they contain all the essential amino acids which makes hemp seeds a complete protein source.
+They are also great sources of fiber, iron, magnesium, calcium, zinc and vitamin E. Hemp seeds are easily digestible and contain a well-balanced ratio of omegas 3, 6, and 9 which is important for our immune systems and maintaining heart health.
 Lastly, they contain arginine and gamma-linolenic acid which have both been associated with a reduced risk of heart disease.
 Their nutty, mild flavor is unique and worked well with ginger and turmeric in this dressing (talk about an anti-inflammatory trio!).

 Giant vegetable bowls are incredibly quick and easy to throw together, especially if you prepare some of your ingredients beforehand.
-Design your own with any variety of fall vegetables, but do try my amazing hemp heart dressing which I can’t get enough of right now.
+Design your own with any variety of fall vegetables.
 As usual, don’t forget to check out the ‘PCOS Powers’ which I list at the end of the recipe (there are many in this vegetable bowl!).

 Autumn Vegetable Bowl: